-The Anglican Schools' Inspection (SIAMS) in February 2015 calls the school "an outstanding Church school" and judges every category as "outstanding".
+The Anglican Schools' Inspection (SIAMS) in March 2020 graded the school as 'Excellent'.
 Not all members of staff are practising Christians, but all support the Christian ethos of the School.

 As a school we pride ourselves on the opportunities we give our staff to develop and grow.
 The successful candidate will be encouraged to take part in CPD programmes to prepare them for the next stage of their career.
 All of our teachers are tutors.
 Bishop Luffa School is supported by a strong House system, with each House having a distinctive identity.
 The successful applicant will have the opportunity to contribute to the life of the House and join in the many traditions associated with this, such as Burrows three legged race or the Ridgeway Reindeer Run!